Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Arkansas State Stats and Trends

-- Arkansas State has two wins against the spread in four games this year.

-- The Red Wolves have covered the spread twice this season when underdogs by 2 points or more (in three chances).
+- The Red Wolves have been underdogs by 2 points or more three times this year and have covered the spread twice.

-- Arkansas State's games this season have hit the over two times in three opportunities (66.7%).
+- Arkansas State's games this season have hit the over on two of three set point totals (66.7%).

-- Arkansas State is 1-0 against the spread and 1-1 overall when the team puts up more than 34.0 points.
+- When Arkansas State scores more than 34.0 points, it is 1-0 against the spread and 1-1 overall.

-- Arkansas State is 1-0 against the spread and 1-1 overall when the team picks up more than 494.8 yards.
+- In games that Arkansas State totals more than 494.8 yards, the team is 1-0 against the spread and 1-1 overall.

 - This season the Red Wolves have turned the ball over six times, six more than the Eagles' takeaways (0).